tchx84/Flatseal/README.md

 # Flatseal

-Flatseal is a graphical utility to review and modify permissions from your [Flatpak](https://flatpak.org/) applications.
+Flatseal is a graphical utility to review and modify basic permissions from your [Flatpak](https://flatpak.org/) applications.

 ## Usage

 Simply launch Flatseal and modify your applications permissions.
 If anything goes wrong just press the reset button.

-## Limitations

-For security reasons, Flatseal will only work with applications from the user installation, e.g. `flatpak --user list --app`.

 ## Test it